BlogSpam-Net/blogspam.js/README.md

 To save state we use a [redis](http://redis.io/) store, which means that you need to have a redis server running upon `localhost`.
-You'll also need to ensure that you've followed the instructions above, in the testing section, to pull the git submodule - this will give you the redis client library.
+You'll also need to ensure that you've followed the instructions above, in the testing section, to fetch the git submodule containing the redis client library.

 It is expected that in live-usage the server will receive POST requests which have been proxied via Apache/nginx/whatever.
 You'll configure Apache/nginx/etc